This blog was originally posted on 5th December 2014 and was updated on 22nd October 2020.

 What to drink

 Aperitivos come in many forms and some of the most famous Italian brands are Campari, Martini and Aperol.
 They are usually dry or bitter, rather than sweet, and relatively low in alcohol content.
 Prosecco is another great pre-dinner drink to get the juices flowing!
+You can find recipe ideas on our blog – such as the 7 Best Italian Cocktails to Make at Home!

 What to eat